logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/container-classes/unlocking-container-classes/_index.md

 -   Windows Forms \(WinForms\)
 -   SAP

-**Note:** Note that unlocking takes place at the *class* level for a given window.
+{{<note>}} Note that unlocking takes place at the *class* level for a given window.
 That is, when you need to unlock a given Treeview control on a window, you must unlock all Treeview controls for the window.

 1. Create a [new interface entity](/TA_Help/Topics/Interface_def_Adding.html) in TestArchitect, and keep it open.